Select Page

 Post-War Division

-Following the end of the war, Berlin became divided into four sectors, each controlled by one of the Allied powers: the United States, the United Kingdom, France, and the Soviet Union.
-Tensions between the Allies and the Soviet Union, in particular, grew, leading to the division of Germany as a whole.
+Following the end of the war, Berlin became divided into four sectors, each controlled by one of the Allied powers: The most significant powers of course being the United States, the United Kingdom, France and Soviet Union.
+Relations between the Allies and the Soviet Union worsened; therefore, the division of Germany as a whole was inevitable.

 The Berlin Wall